Key Takeaways

 Interest Rates and Loan Terms

 Truck finance interest rates in Australia can vary significantly depending on the lender, your business’s creditworthiness, and the type of finance option chosen.
 On average, interest rates range from 6.75% to 12%.
+These ranges are indicative and move with the asset, term and your trading profile.
+As a reference point, the RBA held the cash rate at 4.35% in June 2026, so well-qualified, established operators tend to sit toward the lower end.
 However, businesses with excellent credit scores and a solid financial record can often secure rates as low as 6.75%.

 Loan terms typically range from 1 to 7 years, depending on the value of the truck and the type of finance you choose.
 The longer the loan term, the lower the monthly repayments, but this can result in higher interest costs over the life of the loan.